Sodaplayer/TheLUG/constitution.md

 This includes but is not limited to the following:

-+ Promote the use of open source software while respecting people needs
++ Promote the use of open source software.
 + Promote freedom both inside and outside of software development.
 + Contributing to the open source community
 + Assisting in the academic community